 The extrinsic back muscles are also referred to as secondary back muscles.

-Topographically, the muscles in this group are classed with the lateral torso wall and the upper extremity, which is due to their location as well as their genetic development from fetus to adult human being.
+Topographically, the muscles in this group are classed along with the lateral torso wall and upper extremity, which is due to their location as well as their genetic development based on their embryological origin.

-In order to get an overview of this large group, it is very useful to create subgroups.
-In literature, three subgroups are mentioned, which are structured logically and relatively easy to study.
+In order to get an overview of this large group, it is crucial to divide it into subgroups.
+In the literature, 3 subgroups are mentioned, which are structured logically and are relatively easy to memorize.
 They are based on location and functional anatomy.
-These three subgroups are:
+These 3 subgroups are:

 - Spinoscapular and spinohumeral muscles